 The Chinese Lantern festival, or yuánxiāo jié (元宵节) falls on the 15th day of the first lunar month.
-It comes two weeks after Chinese New Year’s Day, which is only the first day of the 15-day Spring Festival celebration period.
+It comes two weeks after Chinese New Year’s Day, which the first day of the 15-day Spring Festival celebration period.

 Since Chinese New Year was on January 22, 2023, the Lantern Festival is coming up!
 It’s time to celebrate it on Sunday, February 5th in 2023.
 It marks the first full moon of the new year, and the end of the Spring Festival.

 Is The Lantern Festival an OFFICIAL Chinese Holiday?